airspeed-velocity/asv/docs/source/writing_benchmarks.rst

   benchmark.
 If not specified, ``warmup_time`` defaults to 0.1 seconds (on PyPy, the default is 1.0 sec).

+- ``processes``: How many processes to launch for running the benchmarks (default: 2).
+The processes run benchmarks in an interleaved order, allowing to sample over longer periods of background performance variations (e.g. CPU power levels).

-- ``repeat``: The number measurement samples to collect.
+- ``repeat``: The number measurement samples to collect per process.
 Each sample consists of running the benchmark ``number`` times.
 The median time from all of these repetitions is used as the final measurement result.
 When not provided (``repeat`` set to 0), the number of samples